What is a well-child visit?

 During a well-visit at HSNT

 When you bring your child into Wylie Children's Medical Clinic, you can expect a family and kid-friendly atmosphere.
-We will document your child's weight, height, blood pressure, pulse, and temperature at the beginning of the appointment.
+At our Plano, TX, facility, we will document your child's weight, height, blood pressure, pulse, and temperature at the beginning of the appointment.
 Your child may need to give a urine sample and a blood draw.
 Our pediatric practitioners and physicians will perform the well-child exam.
 You may be asked about your child's medical history, immunization record, and more.
 You may also need to have a discussion about your child's sleeping patterns, nutrition, level of physical activity, emotional issues, or any concerning matter that you may have at that time.

 When You need Follow-up appointments